-Parameter Description lpfc_link_speed Specifies the FC link speed.
-The possible values are: 0 = Auto-select (default) ■ 1 = 1Gb/s ■ 2 = 2Gb/s ■ 4 = 4Gb/s ■ 8 = 8Gb/s ■ 16 = 16Gb/s ■ 32 = 32Gb/s (Supported only on Emulex LPe32000-series adapters) NOTE • Setting this option incorrectly can cause the adapter to fail to initialize.
-If you configure the link speed in a BIOS utility, the link speed may be overwritten by the operating system according to its own configuration settings.
-To avoid this issue, configure the link speed in both the operating system driver and the Boot BIOS or UEFI driver. lpfc_log_verbose Specifies the log verbosity level of the messages posted by the driver.
+Parameter Description sysfs Visible Applicable Adapters Activation lpfc_link_speed Specifies the FC link speed.
+The possible values are: 0 = Auto-select (default) 1 = 2 = 2Gb/s 4 = 4Gb/s 8 = 8Gb/s 16 = 16Gb/s 32 = 32Gb/s NOTE For LPe32000-series adapters running 11.2 firmware or later, this parameter is ignored.
+NOTE Setting this option incorrectly can cause the adapter to fail to initialize.
+NOTE If you configure the link speed in a BIOS utility, the link speed may be overwritten by the operating system according to its own configuration settings.
+To avoid this issue, configure the link speed in both the operating system driver and the Boot BIOS or UEFI driver.
+Yes FC adapters only Port reset lpfc_log_verbose Specifies the log verbosity level of the messages posted by the driver.
 Extra activity logging (bit mask).
 The minimum value is 0x0 (default).
-The maximum value is 0xFFFFFFF. lpfc_nodev_tmo NOTE This is a deprecated parameter and the lpfc_devloss_tmo parameter should (deprecated) be used instead.
-This parameter will not work if you altered lpfc_devloss_tmo.
-Specifies the number of seconds to hold an I/O error when a device disappears.
+The maximum value is 0xFFFFFFF.
+Yes All Dynamic lpfc_throttle_log_cnt Specifies the number of messages logged within throttle_log_time.
 The minimum value is 1.
-The maximum value is 255.
-The default value is 30. lpfc_pci_max_read Specifies the maximum DMA read byte count.
-The possible values are 512, 1024, 2048 (default), and 4096. lpfc_poll Sets the FCP ring polling mode control.
-The possible values are: ■ 0 = no polling (default) ■ 1 = poll with interrupts enabled 3 = poll and disable FCP ring interrupts lpfc_poll_tmo Specifies the number of milliseconds that the driver waits between polling FCP ring interrupts.
-The minimum value is 1.
-The maximum value is 255.
-The default value is 10. lpfc_throttle_log_cnt Specifies the number of messages logged within throttle_log_time.
-5- The minimum value is 1.
 The maximum value is 1000.
-The default value is 10. lpfc_throttle_log_time Specifies the time limit for throttle_log_cnt.
+The default value is 10.
+Yes All Dynamic lpfc_throttle_log_time Specifies the time limit for throttle_log_cnt.
 The minimum value is 1.
 The maximum value is 60.
-The default value is 1. lpfc_topology For FC adapters, this parameter sets the link topology.
-The possible values are: ■ 0x0 = loop first; if loop fails, then point-to-point (default) ■ 0x2 = point-to-point only ■ 0x4 = loop only 0x6 = point-to-point first; if point-to-point fails, then loop NOTE For FCoE adapters, this parameter is not applicable and has no effect.
-Ipfc_use_adisc When enabled, an ADISC is sent instead of a PLOGI for device discovery or RSCN.
+The default value is 1.
+Yes All Dynamic lpfc_topology For FC adapters, this parameter sets the link topology.
+The possible values are: Ox0 = Loop first; if loop fails, then point-to-point (default) Ox2 = Point-to-point only Ox4 = Loop only Ox6 = Point-to-point first; if point-to-point fails, then loop NOTE For the LPe16202/OCe15100 adapter in FCoE mode, this parameter is not applicable and has no effect.
+Yes FC adapters only Port reset lpfc_use_adisc When enabled, an ADISC is sent instead of a PLOGI for device discovery or RSCN.
 The enabled value is 1.
-The disabled value is 0.
+The default value is 0 (disabled).
+Yes All Dynamic lpfc_XLanePriority For Emulex LPe16000-series, LPe31000-series, LPe32000-series, and LPe16202/OCe15100 adapters, when enabled, this parameter defines the frame priority to be used for the Express Lane feature.
+The minimum value is 0 (default).
+The maximum value is 0x7f.
+Yes Dynamic